THE ISSUE

 AN ALLIANCE AT WORK

-We are pursuing a legislative mineral withdrawal, meaning we will ultimately need to secure this withdrawal through an Act of Congress.
+While we fight against the latest development efforts, w e are continuing to pursue a legislative mineral withdrawal, meaning we will ultimately need to secure this withdrawal through an Act of Congress.
 Fortunately, we have great examples of groups successfully securing a mineral withdrawal through the legislative process, even here in Washington!
 One thing that each of these efforts have in common is that they start at the local level and build upwards by securing the support of a wide variety of individuals, businesses, organizations, and policymakers.
 The Green River Valley Alliance was created to provide a space for those individuals and groups to collaborate and work together towards a shared vision of the future where the Green River Valley is permanently protected against the threat of mining.